kameronahler/portfolio/README.md

 # 2019 Portfolio
-Just a simple HTML site (don't look at the number of commits, and you'll believe it was simple).
+Single page UX/product design portfolio.
+If you don't look at the number of commits, and you'll believe it was simple.

-Gulp preprocessing.
-Works with ie11+, and progressively enhances to all them other fancy browsers.
+Uses scrollto and svg xlink.
+AJAX for portfolio section.
+Progressive enhancements for CSS grid, CSS animation, and object-fit.